Jared-Is-Coding/LCDeathmatch/Store Bundle/README.md

 ## Gameplay Modifications

-- Order yourself a shotgun in the terminal and take on the role of the seeker. *It's like shooting fish in a barrel!*
+- Order yourself a shotgun in the terminal
 - Time of Day clock always visible
 - Inverse teleporter is on the ship at the beginning of the game
 - Inverse teleporter does not remove player inventory